 2. To keep the tourism strategy, Bhutan sets a daily tariff.

-At present, many countries are trying to encourage more international visitors by lowering the travel fees.
+At present, many countries are trying to encourage more international visitors by lowering travel fees.
 However, Bhutan is doing the opposite; namely, its government is still practicing its longstanding policy to control the number of visitors with a minimum daily tariff.
 According to the Official Website of The National Tourism Organization of Bhutan, visitors are normally charged $200 per day (low season) or $250 per day (high season) when traveling in Bhutan.
-This tariff covers the cost of accommodations, meals, transportation, services of guides and drivers, entrance fees, internal taxes and charges and so on.
+This tariff covers the cost of accommodations, meals, transportation, services of guides and drivers, entrance fees, internal taxes and charges, and so on.

 3. Only a few ways are available, so Bhutan is a quiet paradise to visit.

-Due to the limitation of regular flights and other tourism facilities, the number of international visitors in Bhutan are much less than it in other destinations.
+Due to the limitation of regular flights and other tourism facilities, the number of international visitors in Bhutan is much less than it in other destinations.
 When tourists travel in Bhutan, they become some of the few who have explored this mysterious kingdom.
 It's a unique honor, right?

 4. Bhutan keeps its folkway by strict customs policies.

-Usually, there is no need for visitors to declare all the expensive equipment when they traveling to other countries; but to Bhutan, they should do it strictly.
+Usually, there is no need for visitors to declare all the expensive equipment when they travel to other countries; but to Bhutan, they should do it strictly.
 As soon as tourists arrive in Bhutan, they'll be asked to complete a baggage declaration form, which is to ensure that they take everything with them when they leave the country.
-Once tourists want to import any items to Bhutan for sale or gift, they might need to pay the customs duty.
+Once tourists want to import any items to Bhutan for sale or gift, they might need to pay customs duty.
 In addition, any tobacco brought into the country incurs a 200% duty, and amounts are limited to 200 cigarettes.
 (Smoking is banned in public places!)

 5. Because of some restrictions, Bhutan protects its culture well.

-Tourists even need route permits when moving between all districts in Bhutan except from Paro to Thimphu!
-Before they travel, their tour operators will obtain a permit for the places in the itineraries, and this need to be checked and endorsed by the government.
+Tourists even need route permits when moving between all districts in Bhutan except Paro to Thimphu!
+Before they travel, their tour operators will obtain a permit for the places in the itineraries, and this needs to be checked and endorsed by the government.
 Generally, this is going on in the background.

 In addition, tourists are allowed to enter the temple only when a licensed Bhutanese guide is accompanied.
-More importantly, they'll be asked to follow several restrictions, such as visiting hours, dress codes, etc. Bhutan asks tourists to follow these strictly in order to keep its deep respect for its belief and religion, as well as protect its Buddhist culture better.
+More importantly, they'll be asked to follow several restrictions, such as visiting hours, dress codes, etc. Bhutan asks tourists to follow these strictly in order to keep its deep respect for its beliefs and religion, as well as protect its Buddhist culture better.

-After reading this, you may find these "travel requirements" are annoying, but thanks to all of these, Bhutan's spiritual and cultural wealth is well-preserved at present.
-Now, if you want to have a truly unique experience in this last place on earth touched by the modern world, please contact us at , and we'll tailor-make an unforgettable tour for you.
+After reading this, you may find these "travel requirements" annoying, but thanks to all of these, Bhutan's spiritual and cultural wealth is well-preserved at present.
+Now, if you want to have a truly unique experience in this last place on earth touched by the modern world, please contact us at firstname.lastname@example.org , and we'll tailor-make an unforgettable tour for you.
 Yes!
 Sooner rather than later!